-"Upon entry of an order of filiation, the clerk of the court shall collect a fee of \$9.00 for entering the order and the fee imposed by [MCL 333.2891(9)(a)], from the person against whom the order of filiation is entered.[17]
-The clerk shall retain the \$9.00 fee and remit the fee imposed by [MCL 333.2891(a)], with a written report of the
+"Upon entry of an order of filiation, the clerk of the court shall collect a fee of \$9.00 for entering the order and the fee imposed by [MCL 333.2891(9)(a)], from the person against whom the order of filiation is entered.
+[19] The clerk must retain the \$9.00 fee and remit the fee imposed by [MCL 333.2891(9)(a)], with a written report of the order of filiation, to the department director.
+The report must be on a form prescribed by or in a manner approved by the department director.
+Regardless of whether the fees required by this section are collected, the clerk must transmit and the department must receive the report of the order of filiation."
+MCL 722.717(4).